shelbysturrock/cov-fit/index.md

 ![University of Toronto logo](/docs/assets/uoftLogo.png)

 ### About the study
-This study will use data from participant Apple Watches and complementary survey to better understand if and how physical activity changed during the COVID-19 pandemic, and whether those trends were sustained over time or differed between groups of people.
-Participants will be asked to share select movement data recorded by their Apple Watch and complete a survey.
+This study will use data from participant Apple Watch smartwatches and complementary survey to better understand if and how physical activity changed during the COVID-19 pandemic, and whether those trends were sustained over time or differed between groups of people.
+Participants will be asked to share select movement data recorded by their Apple Watch smartwatch and complete a survey.

 ### How to participate and what is involved
 1. Download the COVFIT app from the Apple App Store
 2. Read a bit about the study and review the consent document before agreeing to participate.
-3. Provide the app access to select physical activity metrics measured by your Apple Watch.
+3. Provide the app access to select physical activity metrics measured by your Apple Watch smartwatch.
 4. Complete a survey (~15 minutes).
 5. Delete the app.